aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLSB via Java or Online App" h2="On Premise Java API to convert DOT to XLSB without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting DOT to XLSB is a straightforward process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to manipulate and convert documents with ease.

+The first step in the process is to export the DOT file to HTML using Aspose.Words for Java.
+Aspose.Words for Java is a feature-rich document manipulation and conversion API that enables developers to convert DOT to HTML with ease.
+It provides a wide range of features such as document manipulation, document conversion, text extraction, and more.

+Once the DOT file has been converted to HTML, the next step is to convert the HTML to XLSB using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables developers to convert HTML to XLSB with ease.
+It provides a wide range of features such as spreadsheet manipulation, charting, formatting, and more.

-You can converting DOT to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+By using Aspose.Total for Java, developers can easily convert DOT to XLSB in a two-step process.
+First, they can export the DOT file to HTML using Aspose.Words for Java.
+Then, they can convert the HTML to XLSB using Aspose.Cells for Java.
+This process is simple and efficient, and it enables developers to quickly and easily convert DOT to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}